What are children's rights?

 Children's rights are human rights defined for children.

-If you are under the age of 18, children's rights will apply to you.
-They are aimed at the development of your abilities and take into account your needs.
-You have the right to live with your parents, to eat healthy, to have access to health care.
-You even have the right to play, have hobbies, discover art and culture, etc.
+Children's rights apply to all children and young people under the age of 18.
+They are aimed at the development of childrens’ abilities and take into account their needs.
+Children have the right to live with their parents, to eat healthy, to have access to health care.
+They even have the right to play, have hobbies, discover art and culture, etc.

 These rights are defined in the Convention on the Rights of the Child, a treaty signed by most countries in the world.
-These countries are committed to protect you with measures and laws so that you can live and grow in a safe and healthy environment.
+These countries are committed to protect children through measures and laws, enabling them to live and grow up in a safe and healthy environment.

 What are the main principles of the Convention?